-During the train journey from Barrow in Furness to ARNSIDE INDEPENDENT HOSTEL I craned my neck to get a better view of a tower which stands like a majestic beacon above Ulverston, a market town in South Lakeland.
+During the train journey from Barrow in Furness to Arnside I craned my neck to get a better view of a tower which stands like a majestic beacon above Ulverston, a market town in South Lakeland.
 Tomorrow I tell myself “That tower is my next walk”.
 There are lots of hostels in the South Lakes which can be seen on this map of Cumbria and the Lake district.

 Hoad Monument near Ulverston

 The “tower” in question is in fact Hoad Monument, it’s correct name being Sir John Barrow Monument.
 It stands on top of Hoad Hill, 100 feet high monopolising the landscape.
 Although it isn’t a lighthouse, it’s design is taken from the third Eddystone lighthouse design, Smeaton’s Tower.
 I grab a quick bite to eat before taking a short meander around Stan Laurel’s birthplace, Ulverston.
 From the town there are plenty of signs for the monument with well trodden and easily accessible paths.
 A pleasant stroll of 20 minutes, I’m alongside the monument.
 What an impressive beast.

 The views are uninterrupted by clouds allowing sights of Morecambe Bay, hills over to the Cumbrian lake’s south side and satellite view of Ulverston.
 I take the longest route I can find back into town.
 I stop to take on water and set up the route for my next path of exploration a couple of miles outside the town.
 My destination is said to be tranquil, peaceful, reflective, offering the path to a better way of life.
 Come on hands up those who said I was going to Wetherspoons?

 Ulverston Buddhist Temple